In the Media view, double-click the media in which a missing face has to be marked.

 When you open a catalog created in a previous version, here is what happens:

-Once you have identified faces in the photos and labeled the people, switch to the Named tab to organize the photos further.
+Once you have identified faces in the media and labeled the people, switch to the Named tab to organize the media further.

-If more than one picture of the same person is found, Elements Organizer automatically identifies the best image to use for the profile pages.
+If more than one media of the same person is found, Elements Organizer automatically identifies the best image to use for the profile pages.

 You can also manually select the picture for the profile.